For our SEND policy please see our policies page.

 We work closely with a School Educational Psychologist.

-· We commission the services of a speech and language therapist who works across the Nursery school/centre and the Family Services Section assessing children, providing therapy and supporting staff.
+· We commission the services of a speech and language therapist who works across the Nursery school/centre assessing children, providing therapy and supporting staff.

 · A specialist speech and language therapist from the Early Years Team also works regularly within the Centre supporting those children with severe and complex needs.